Pediatric Dental Care - Tooth Club for Kids

 As soon as the child’s mouth is no longer numb, he or she may begin eating soft foods.
 Be sure to avoid acidic foods such as spaghetti sauce and lemonade.
 Straws are not permitted for the first 48 hours following an extraction.
 Tooth brushing should be done with special care taken around the extraction site.

 Make sure that your child avoids strenuous activity following the extraction, as this can increase or prolong bleeding.
 Twenty-four hours after the extraction, begin rinsing your child’s mouth with a salt-water solution.
 You can make your own solution by combining one teaspoon of salt in eight ounces of warm water.
 Give your child Tylenol or Motrin to keep the pain under control.
-If at any time you have concerns about bleeding or pain, please contact us at 602-843-1275 immediately.
+If at any time you have concerns about bleeding or pain, please contact our office immediately.